Submissions are currently closed across all categories. Check this page for updates over the next few weeks to know when we re-open.

 All rights revert to the author upon publication.
 Should your work be republished elsewhere, either online or in print, we would be very grateful if you credit The Missing Slate.

-Please note: we currently cannot afford to pay contributors.
+Please note: we are unable to pay contributors.

 Poems of any theme and subject will be considered, but preference will be given to poems which demonstrate craft and originality; plagiarism will not be tolerated in any way.
 Submissions are rolling and we publish pieces weekly, as Poems of the Week and Weekend Poems.